MariaDB End-of-Life Dates —

 MariaDB's versioning changed significantly with the 11.x series, and understanding it is essential for EOL planning.

-LTS releases (10.4, 10.5, 10.6, 10.11, 11.4, 11.8, and future 12.3+) receive 5 years of support.
+LTS releases (10.4, 10.5, 10.6, 10.11, 11.4, 11.8, and 12.3) receive 5 years of support.
 These are the versions you should be running in production.
-The .3 release designation within each major version series is the LTS version going forward.
+Since 11.x, MariaDB designates one LTS per year — the second-quarter release: 11.4 (May 2024), 11.8 (June 2025), 12.3 (May 2026) — each supported for five years.

-Rolling releases (10.7, 10.8, 10.9, 10.10, 11.0, 11.1, 11.2, 11.3, 11.5, 11.6, 11.7, 12.0, 12.1, 12.2) receive only 1–2 years of support.
+Rolling releases (10.7, 10.8, 10.9, 10.10, 11.0, 11.1, 11.2, 11.3, 11.5, 11.6, 11.7, 12.0, 12.1, 12.2) are supported only until the next quarterly release ships — roughly three months (12.2, released February 13, 2026, ended May 28, 2026 the day 12.3 shipped).
 They are feature preview releases meant for teams that want to test upcoming functionality.
 Running a rolling release in a production database is a common mistake — it looks like a newer version but has a shorter support window than the LTS it preceded.

 MariaDB 10.6 LTS — EOL July 6, 2026